berachain/docs/apps/core/content/learn/pol/faqs.md

 No, proof of liqudity happens on execution layer so even if a PoL operation reverts, blocks go on.
 This is by design- validators should always be able to arrive at a valid chain state, regardless of what’s happening in the PoL incentive market.

-## Can dapps that don't have tokens still participate in PoL?
+## Can dapps that don't have a token still participate in PoL?

 Yes.
 In order to have a whitelisted reward vault, the protocol just needs to be able to iussue a receipt token.
 This is different from a native token and can be thought of as a bookeeping token used under the hood.
 For example, when a user LP's into BEX, they recieve a receipt token in the form of an LP token.